 So, stuck inside with a two-year-old and a newborn.
 I got why mamas were pulling their hair out.

-And so, I came up with a list (because lists are what I do best haha).
+Thus, I came up with a list (because lists are what I do best haha).
 These indoor toddler activities seem simple (because they are) but they also help us save our sanity.